tombourne86/multiply-backend-coding-task/README.md

 ## Problem overview

 At Multiply, we help people achieve their financial goals.
 In order to do this, we need ways to collect relevant information about people's goals.
-Under `api/models.py`, you will find a structure for kind of information about people's goals which we want to collect.
+Under `api/models.py`, you will find a structure for kind of information about people's goals which we want to collect alongside a simple structure to collect basic user information.

 ## Task